aws/aws-iot-device-sdk-java-v2/README.md

 To get started with the AWS IoT Device SDK for Java v2:

-1. Add the SDK to your project - See the [Using SDK](#using-sdk) section for Maven dependency details
+1. Add the SDK to your project - See the [Installation](#installation) section for Maven dependency details

 2. Choose your connection method - The SDK supports multiple authentication methods including X.509 certificates, AWS credentials, and custom authentication.
-[MQTT5 User Guide connection section](./documents/MQTT5_Userguide.md#how-to-setup-mqtt5-builder-based-on-desired-connection-method) and [MQTT5 PubSub sample](./samples/Mqtt5/PubSub/README.md) provide more guidance
+[MQTT5 User Guide connection section](./documents/MQTT5_Userguide.md#how-to-setup-mqtt5-builder-based-on-desired-connection-method) and [MQTT5 X509 sample](./samples/Mqtt/Mqtt5X509/README.md) provide more guidance

 3. Follow a complete example - Check out the [samples](samples) directory